hyperware-ai/hyperware-book/src/getting_started/hypermap.md

 ### Specification Within Hypermap

-The definition of a node identity in the KNS protocol is any Hypermap entry that has:
+The definition of a node identity in the HNS protocol is any Hypermap entry that has:

 1. A `~net-key` note AND
 2. Either: